IST356M001SP25/assignment-03-gildaemeni/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+In this assignment, I learned how to upload and process packaging data using Streamlit.
+I worked with session state to track how many files and lines I processed, which is a concept I hadn’t used much before.
+I also got more practice using Streamlit's file uploader and file reading techniques.

+I struggled a bit when it came to reading the file and splitting it into lines.
+Initially, I was unsure about how to handle the file properly without using more advanced methods like StringIO.
+After testing a simpler approach where I read the file content and split it into lines, it became clearer.

+Using session state to track the number of files and lines was a new concept, but I feel more confident with it now.
+I was able to update the session state each time a file was processed and show a summary of the total files and lines processed.
+This part was easier than I expected after I figured out the basic flow.

+One area I need more practice with is file handling and working with larger datasets.
+I could also improve by getting more familiar with error handling and making my code more resilient when unexpected inputs are encountered.

+Moving forward, I plan to practice more with file reading and session state in Streamlit to better handle large files and improve the user experience.
+I will also look into more advanced error-handling techniques to make my apps more robust